LiZhang30/AiPROTAC/README.md

 ## Datasets

-PyMOL software:
+Commands to Obtain Pocket Data Using PyMOL:
-fetch (PDB ID)  # Fetch protein from the PDB database. remove solvent  # Remove solvents. remove sele  # Remove the selected extra ligands. button operation  # Extract the target ligand and rename it as obj01.
+<br> 1. fetch (PDB ID)  # Fetch protein from the PDB database.
+remove solvent  # Remove solvents. remove sele  # Remove the selected extra ligands. button operation  # Extract the target ligand and rename it as obj01.